 - You should have the time in your academic and personal schedule for this commitment - don't overload just to do it.

-Thinking Outside the (Lunch) Box: Establishing a Food Carbon and Water Footprint (PI: Don Morris, Environmental Studies; Co-PIs: Katharine Targett Gross, Sustainability Officer, and Lauren Sleeger, Lehigh Dining)
+Thinking Outside the (Lunch) Box: Establishing a Food Carbon and Water Footprint (PIs: Don Morris, Earth and Environmental Sciences; Katharine Targett Gross, Office of Sustainability; Lauren Sleeger, Lehigh Dining Services / Sodexo)

-Have you ever thought about the carbon and water footprint of the foods you eat at Lehigh?
-In this project, students will continue to develop a food carbon footprint and water footprint calculator that suits Lehigh Dining’s needs to determine which menu items are the most and least carbon and water intensive.
-This will allow Lehigh Dining to provide a carbon and water footprint (red - high, yellow - medium, green - low) for key menu items at dining locations across campus.
-This will encourage students, faculty, and staff to choose to alter their food choices based on the impact of the menu item.
-The students will determine how to expand the calculator to make it more sophisticated, how to add a food’s water footprint, and how to transition away from national averages.
-The ultimate goal is to make this a national, open source model for other colleges/universities to use.
-We specifically need students with 1) marketing / graphic design skills, 2) 2) data management and analysis skills, 3) coding skills, and 4) business / operations and systems engineering skills. **Students on this project team may enroll in Environmental Studies credits in place of CINQ 389 for both semesters**
+Have you ever thought about the carbon and water footprints of the foods you eat at Lehigh?
+In this project, students will add a water footprint calculator component while continuing to work on an existing food carbon footprint calculator, as well as expand the carbon portion.
+This will allow Lehigh Dining to provide a water footprint (red - high, yellow - medium, green - low) for key menu items at dining locations across campus.
+This will encourage students, faculty, and staff to choose to alter their food choices based on the water impact of the menu item.
+The students will also determine how to expand the calculator to make it more sophisticated, how to transition away from national averages, and how to make this a national, open source model for other colleges and universities to use.
+We specifically need students with 1) marketing / graphic design skills, 2) data management and analysis skills, 3) coding skills, and 4) business / operations and systems engineering skills.

 Different campus buildings use different amounts of energy and water.
 Lehigh is driven to understand its buildings so that we can increase energy efficiency, conserve water, promote data-driven decisions, reduce greenhouse gas emissions, and save money.
-Through this project, the student team will create a public-facing energy and water dashboard.
-The project team will include several key attributes including: an interactive campus map where one can filter by building type and show building attributes and energy usage/EUI and water usage, show submeter data (when available), monthly and annual usage graphs for each building, downloadable data sets, relatable comparisons to put data into perspective, GHG emissions associated with energy usage etc. This dashboard will provide easily accessible building energy and water data for faculty and students for course projects.
+The 2021 Energy and Water Dashboard team has started building the dashboard using smart electric meter data (where available), ArcGIS for the building map and React for the web application.
+The 2022 Team will build upon these features and implement new features including: IoT (Internet of Things) concepts, Energy and Water Data from utility invoices, presentation of Energy Equivalency information, and ability to download data sets.
+Through this project, the student team will finish creating a public-facing energy dashboard, will add a water usage component, and will work to make the overall dashboard more sophisticated.
+The project team will modify and refine several key attributes including: an interactive campus map where one can filter by building type and show building attributes and energy usage/EUI and water usage, show smart electric meter data (when available), monthly and annual usage graphs for each building, downloadable data sets, relatable comparisons to put data into perspective, GHG emissions associated with energy usage etc. This dashboard will provide easily accessible building energy and water data for faculty and students for course projects.
 All majors welcome, but students with skills in programming/coding and communications/marketing are particularly encouraged.
+Other important interests include a curiosity about the operational structure of Lehigh University, experience with energy engineering and energy systems, and an inclination to creating tangible, sustainability-focused, impactful solutions.

 Think outside the box to explore innovative and creative transportation options for Lehigh University.
 What should transportation at Lehigh look like in 5 years and in 15-20 years?
 Who is traveling up and down the mountain and when?
 Through this project, students will think beyond electric buses and investigate various sustainable transportation options that would work given Lehigh’s three campuses and its hilly topography.
 They will also collect and analyze data and look at the different approaches from a cost/benefit perspective.
 E.g. putting in a gondola (like Walt Disney World and Rio de Janeiro) to connect all three campuses using renewable energy, monorail, autonomous vehicles, etc.